ReActivityPodcast/reactivitypodcast.github.io/_posts/2021-06-19-state-of-android-development.markdown

 Okay, so with that said, if I am starting a new project today what would I use?

-Even though I had to say the classic answer “It depends”, I wanted to share my thoughts on this.
+Even though I had to say the classic answer `It depends`, I wanted to share my thoughts on this.

 If I am starting a new side-project that is, my own app or an app for trying something, then I would definitely start with Compose along with a new navigation library, room as my go-to option for local storage, hilt for dependency injection, datastore for storing shared preferences and all the shiny stuff.
 But if it is at my work, I would rather stick to XML for UI, view models for maintaining my state and all the other tested stable stuff.